elanmed/ff.nvim/README.md

 - Files are weighted and sorted in batches w/coroutines to avoid blocking the picker UI
 - New searches interrupt ongoing processing for previous searches
-- A max of `opts.max_results_considered` files with a fuzzy match are processed
+- A max of `opts.get_max_results_considered` files with a fuzzy match are processed
     - Frecent files are checked for a fuzzy match first, then files from `fd`
+    - The default `opts.get_max_results_considered` uses an exponential decay formula that returns fewer files as the length of the query grows
     - For empty inputs, a max of `opts.max_results_rendered` files are processed
 - Extensive caching:
     - `fd` is executed once and cached when `setup` is called